forax/pro-demo/README.md

 [pro] DONE !          elapsed time 1,064 ms

 ```
-The classes of the modules generated by the compiler are stored in target/src/exploded.
+The classes of the modules generated by the compiler are stored in *target/src/exploded*.
-From the REPL, you can get all the class files using the function files
+From the REPL, you can get all the class files using the functio 'files'
 ```
 jshell> files(location("target/src/exploded"), perlRegex(".*\\.class"))
 ```

-The result is a Java list of all paths inside the folder printer.main
+The result is a Java list of all paths inside the folder *printer.main*.
 ```
 $3 ==> [target/src/exploded/printer.logger/module-info.class, target/src/exploded/printer.logger/com/acme/printer/logger/PrinterFactory.class, ..., target/src/exploded/printer.api/com/acme/printer/api/Printer.class]
 ```

-Now, instead of just compiling, we can compile and packages all the classes in modular jars
+Now, instead of just compiling, we can compile and package all the classes in modular jars
 ```
 jshell> run("compiler", "packager")
 ```

-The result is stored in folder target/src/artifact
+The result is stored in folder *target/src/artifact*
 ```
 jshell> files(location("target/src/artifact"))
 $6 ==> [target/src/artifact, target/src/artifact/printer.logger-1.0.jar, target/src/artifact/printer.main-1.0.jar, target/src/artifact/printer.api-1.0.jar]
 ```

-If we want to run the application, we first need to declare the version of the module and which module declares a main class by setting the packager.moduleMetadata
+If we want to run the application, we first need to declare the version of the module and which module declares the main class by setting the value of the attribute *packager.moduleMetadata*
 ```
 set("packager.moduleMetadata", list("printer.main@1.0/com.acme.printer.main.Main"))
 ```